Butler Street drive-by shooting still under investigation

 One person was injured by the gunfire, 15-year-old Corey Chatman, who apparently lives at the home.

-Castrejon said when he arrived the scene was quiet and he found several handgun casings on the roadway outside the home.
+Castrejon said when he arrived the scene was quiet and he found several shell casings on the roadway outside the home.

 Anyone with information about this or any other recent shootings is asked to call the Rome Police Department at 706-238-5111 or message the department's Facebook page.